-- A minimum buffer of 70 meter distance between fields with a conventional corn and a Bt corn - If a field is located near the Czech national border, the isolation distance for GE crop is 400 m - A minimum buffer of 200 meter distance between fields with an organic corn and a Bt corn - One row of conventional corn with a minimum width of 70 cm around Bt corn can make up for 2 meters of a minimum isolation distance g) Labeling:
+- A minimum buffer of 70 meters distance between fields with a conventional corn and a Bt corn - If a field is located near the Czech national border, the isolation distance for GE crop is 400 m - A minimum buffer of 200 meters distance between fields with an organic corn and a Bt corn g) Labeling:

+• One row of conventional corn with a minimum width of 70 cm around Bt corn can make up for 2 meters of a minimum isolation distance

 Labeling is enforced by local authorities and follows EU labeling standards.
 Packaged foods and feeds derived and/or containing biotechnology enhanced ingredients must be labeled.
 "Contains GMOs" is a typical example of a product label statement found on the Czech market.
-For more information on EU biotechnology labeling requirements see the EU-28 Biotechnology Annual Report.
+For more information on EU biotechnology labeling requirements see the EU-28 Biotechnology Annual Report available at: http://gain.fas.usda.gov/Lists/Advanced%20Search/AllItems.aspx.